GabriFila/app-sagra-pesto/README.md

 StorageDish
 - render infos from props
 - need to edit qt, price
+- state = isEditing
+- on editButton click  set isEditing to true
-- on edit click enter edit mode, dish row grays out and edit icon becomes check icon to finish, text input enables
+- if isEditing is true dish row grays out and edit icon becomes check icon to finish, text input enables
+- on checkButton click send update to DB and setEditing to false

 ServiceTab
-- setup listener to current service in db
+- setup listener for service where EndDate is null
+- state = current service object
-- pass serviceState as prop to serviceStarter
+- if service exists pass isServiceActive = true as prop to serviceStarter else pass false
-- pass service info as prop to serviceInfo
+- if service exists pass service info as prop to serviceInfo

 ServiceStarter
-- if service is active show red button to end it, i.e. set endDate where endDate is not defined
+- if isServiceActive is true show red button to end it, i.e. set endDate where endDate is not defined
-- if service is not active show green button to start it, i.e. create new service with endDate undefined
+- if isServiceActive is not active show green button to start it, i.e. create new service with endDate undefined

 ServiceInfo
 - display current service info from props

+#### base/cassa
+- [ ] CashRegisterPage
+  - [ ] CashRegisterCourse
+    - [ ] CashRegisterDish
+  - [ ] CashRegisterConfirmOrder
+  - [ ] CashRegisterSearchButton

+CashRegisterPage
+- setup listener for storage
+- state=storage
+- add useReducer:
+  - state: currentOrder
+  - dispatchActions:
+    - ADD_DISH
+    - REMOVE_DISH
+    - SEND_ORDER
+- map courses where inMenu=true in storage to list of CashRegisterCourse
+- one card with CashRegisterConfirmOrder pass totalOrder

+CashRegisterCourse
+- map dishes to CashRegisterDish

+CashRegisterDish
+- state=qt
+- a row with dish name, qt in storage, '-'. '+' and qt
+- on click of '-' and '+' trigger dispatch action with name of dish

+CashRegisterConfirmOrder
+- display total from props
+- on click of sendButton dispatch SEND_ORDER action

+#### base/cassaVeloce
+- [ ] CashRegisterPage
+  - [ ] CashRegisterCourse
+    - [ ] CashRegisterDish
+  - [ ] CashRegisterConfirmOrder
+  - [ ] CashRegisterSearchButton

-#### /cameriere
+#### base/cameriere
 - [ ] WaiterPage
   - [ ] WaiterOrder
     - [ ] WaiterOrderCourse
       - [ ] DishRow